 Add a note

-After you select the button, you can type a brief note, format it, and add an icon to make it stand out.
-Just select the purple Add Note button when you're finished.
+After you click the button you can type a brief note and add an icon to make it stand out.
+Just click the purple Add Note button when you're finished.

-After you select the purple Add Note button, your note will be immediately visible next to the invoice for other iCompleat users.
-If you added an icon, it'll look something like this:
+Your note will be immediately visible next to the invoice for other iCompleat users.
+If you added an icon, it'll look something like this in the tray:

-When a user selects the icon, your note will pop up like this:
+When a user clicks the icon, your note will pop up like this:

 Attach a document